...

 White mold grows on walls primarily due to conditions like moisture and low light.
 Moisture problems such as condensation or exterior moisture can lead to mold growth on walls.

-To prevent white mold from damaging drywall, it is essential to keep the room completely dry and ensure proper ventilation.
+To prevent Sclerotinia Sclerotiorum from damaging drywall, it is essential to keep the room completely dry and ensure proper ventilation.
 Dry the area thoroughly and resolve moisture issues to prevent mold.

 Synthetic carpets may resist mildew but can still harbor white mold if wet items are left unattended.
 Carpets made of synthetic materials can still be affected by mold growth, especially in damp conditions.